Does your coily hair frustrate you? Maintaining coily hair is challenging, but knowing the right tips and techniques will help you get luscious curls.

 Besides this, curly hair has S-shape curls, while coily hair looks like a Z-shape pattern.
 Finally, curly hair is less dry than coily hair since coiled strands receives less moisture in its cuticles.
 Despite these differences, many hair care products work well for these hair types.

-Coily Hair Types
+Embracing the Diversity of Coily Hair Types

 How to Care for Coily Hair